100+ Challenging math riddles to keep your mind sharp

 16 tables

-So 1 man makes 1 table in 4 hour
+So, 1 man can build 1 table in 4 hours.

 How much dollars did Ben and Adam get of the sum considering equal split of the sacks?